pratik9998/Health-Monitoring-Dashboard/readMe.md

 - Read each pair of index instruction and document, and store them in a list of actions.
 - Use the `bulk()` helper from the Python Elasticsearch client to insert all documents in one go.
 - Verify that documents were successfully indexed.

-### 🔍 Step 5: Verify the Mapping (Optional)

-- Retrieve the index mapping using Elasticsearch’s client to confirm all fields were indexed with the correct data types.

 ---